Digital literacy: In entrepreneurship

 The acquisition of digital literacy is also important when it comes to starting and growing new ventures.
 The emergence of the World Wide Web and other digital platforms has led to a plethora of new digital products or services that can be bought and sold.
 Entrepreneurs are at the forefront of this development, using digital tools or infrastructure to deliver physical products, digital artifacts, or internet-enabled service innovations.
 Research has shown that digital literacy for entrepreneurs consists of four levels (basic usage, application, development, and transformation) and three dimensions (cognitive, social, and technical).
 At the lowest level, entrepreneurs need to be able to use access devices as well as basic communication technologies to balance safety and information needs.
 As they move to higher levels of digital literacy, entrepreneurs will be able to master and manipulate more complex digital technologies and tools, enhancing the absorptive capacities and innovative capability of their venture.
 In a similar vein, if small to medium enterprises, (SMEs), possess the ability to adapt to dynamic shifts in technology, then they can take advantage of trends, marketing campaigns, and communication with consumers to generate more demand for their goods and services.
 Moreover, if entrepreneurs are digitally literate, then online platforms like social media can further help businesses receive feedback and generate community engagement that could potentially boost their business's performance as well as their brand image.
+The use of these technologies and skills assists in the creation of meaningful materials and services, which ultimately creates a more successful entrepreneurial endeavor.
+At the very least, the use of these technologies is important, but the true meaning of digital literacy, including navigating digital platforms, evaluating information, creating content, and engaging responsibly in online environments, allows for more business related success.
 A research paper published in The Journal of Asian Finance, Economics, and Business provides critical insight that suggests digital literacy has the greatest influence on the performance of SME entrepreneurs.
 The authors suggest their findings can help craft performance development strategies for SME entrepreneurs, arguing that their research shows the essential contribution of digital literacy in developing business and marketing networks.
 Additionally, the study found that digitally literate entrepreneurs can communicate and reach wider markets than non-digitally literate entrepreneurs because of the use of web-management and e-commerce platforms that were supported by data analysis and coding.
 That said, constraints do exist for SMEs using e-commerce, including a lack of technical understanding of information technologies, and the high cost of internet access (especially for those in rural/underdeveloped areas).